Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

 - UH Rainbow Babies and Children’s Hospital: Division of Developmental Behavioral Pediatrics and Psychology

-Ohio has numerous nonprofits that focus on providing disability services to Ohio residents, including:
+Ohio has numerous nonprofits that focus on providing disability services to residents including, but not limited to:

 - Disability Rights Ohio helps individuals with disabilities advocate for themselves and exercise their rights as citizens.